jonhjelm/docs-and-training/infrastructure_overview/service_types.md

 defined by the application's startup method.

 ### A note on application design
-Generally, a CloudFlow application can come in two flavours:
+Generally, a SemWES application can come in two flavours:
 1. The complete application is a single HTML page (with embedded JavaScript) and is delivered as a whole in the `status_base64` return argument of the application's startup method.
 Then, obviously, all the application's logic